What is an Research Chair?

 The "Digital Transformation Management" Chair

-As a growth, productivity and competitiveness vector for both companies and territories, the Digital Economy is currently attracting a lot of attention.
 The existence of the TES Pole of Competitiveness, which is a reference with regard to innovation in digital high-tech and EM Normandie's partner on various projects, is an additional asset for developing the digital sector in our territory.

 The use of Information and Communication Technologies (ICTs) among professionals has developed quickly: organisational structures, occupations and also relationships with stakeholders have been thoroughly modified.
 For the digital economy to remain synonymous with performance and competitiveness, it seems important to rethink global strategies, business models and work organisation and also customer relationships within companies.